 Pauli Murray, 1977

-On this date in 1910, Pauli Murray was born.
+Pauli Murray was born on this date in 1910.
 She was a Black lawyer, poet, and minister.

 Born in Baltimore, Anna Pauli Murray began her academic schooling at Hunter College (B.A., 1933), Howard University Law School (LL.
 B., 1944); the University of California Berkeley (LL.
 M., 1945), and Yale Law School, where she was the first Black woman to receive a degree of doctor of juridical science in 1965.

-While in her various studies, Murray maintained several careers.
-She served as deputy attorney general of California in 1946, the first Black to hold that position.
-1968-1973, she was a professor of American studies at Brandeis University.
+While pursuing her various studies, Murray maintained several careers.
+In 1946, she was the first Black woman to serve as deputy attorney general of California.
+From 1968 to 1973, she was a professor of American studies at Brandeis University.
 From 1977 to 1984 (when she retired from public life), she was the first Black female Episcopal priest, serving in Washington and Baltimore.

 Murray’s published writings include "State’s Laws on Race and Color," 1951, "Dark Treatment and Other Poems," 1970, "Song in a Weary Throat: An American Pilgrimage," 1987, and more.